Application for international students

 Starting from August 26th 2019 the welcoming process begins at the Welcome Point, on 17-19 Via Sant’Ottavio, Turin (lower ground floor) from Mondays to Fridays 9:00 am -12 pm and 2:00 pm - 4:00 pm.

 - Take part in one of the Orientation Meetings for international students (calendar available in the following section)

 - Come to the Welcome Point to present your original documentation.
 Please check the list of documents to be submitted at your arrival at the Welcome Point:

 - Take the admission test, which aims to assess your proficiency in Italian language as well, as specified in the calendar of the degree program call for application.

 - Complete the enrolment procedure online, following the instructions that will be available on this page soon.

 - Long term Visa for University enrolment for non-EU citizens residing abroad (D-type Visa): once you have applied through Apply@Unito you will receive a letter from UniTo allowing you to request a visa from an Italian Diplomatic Representation in your country of residence.

 - Short term Visa/Tourist Visa (C-type Visa) for non-Eu citizens residing abroad: for degree programs requiring the admission test/TARM-Italian language test, an Italian Embassy/Consulate can issue a short term visa to allow you travel to Turin and take your test.
 After the test, you will have to return to your country of residence and apply for a D-type visa from the Italian Diplomatic-Consular Representation.

-If you hold a non-Italian qualification and you want to transfer to the University of Turin from an Italian University, please follow the instructions which will be updated at the webpage Changes and transfers and apply online according to specific deadlines for the study program you are interested in.
+If you hold a non-Italian qualification and you want to transfer to the University of Turin from an Italian University, please follow the instructions on the webpage Changes and transfers and apply online according to specific deadlines for the study program you are interested in.

 For more information, please refer to the Student registry office of the degree program you are interested in.